Anjali-Gautam/Flights-Data/README.md

 # Flights-Data
-Contains analysis of what factors and how they impact the landing distance of a commercial flight
+Contains analysis of factors and their impact on the landing distance of a commercial flight